coolbeatz71/advanced-csharp/README.md

-# learn-dotnet
+# learn advanced C# using .NET 9.0
-Just a playground for me to learn C# and .NET
+Just a playground for me to learn new things in C# and .NET 9.0